Geor9i/Busy-Days/README.md

   Automatic scheduling is also a potential future function!

 This application is created using react.
-The integrated DB is firebase
+The integrated DB is firebase's firestore Authentication is done through firebase's authentication App is also hosted on firebase: https://busy-dayz.web.app/